-Displaced persons from Ukraine covered by the collective protection are seen as part of the Norwegian Insurance system, which provides social security for the members through various phases of life, such as unemployment, illness, disability and old age, see the National Insurance Act Section 2-1.
-Hence, there are no specific benefits for displaced persons from Ukraine granted collective protection.
-The displaced persons from Ukraine will formally have the same rights as Norwegian citizens and other staying in Norway when it comes to social security.
+Displaced persons from Ukraine covered by the temporary collective protection are seen as a part of the Norwegian insurance system, which provides social security to the members through various phases of life, such as unemployment, illness, disability and old age, see the National Insurance Act Section 2-1.
+Hence, there are no specific benefits for displaced persons from Ukraine who have been granted temporary collective protection.
+Displaced persons from Ukraine will formally have the same rights as Norwegian citizens and others staying in Norway when it comes to social security.
 The Norwegian Ministry of Labour and Social Inclusion has given an overview of the Norwegian Social Insurance Scheme.
 Freelancers and self-employed persons do have less favourable social security rights.